wp-plugins/user-tags/readme.txt

 == Frequently Asked Questions ==

-= What if tags template is not working for me? =
+= What if tags template are not working for me? =

 You just need to save permalinks once, and it will work absolutely fine for you afterwards.